kashirin-alex/swc-db/README.md

     SWC-DB implement third-party sources and binaries in dynamic or static form.

-    The Third-Party license permissions, limitations and conditions very between the types of implementation depends on a SWC-DB release.
+    The Third-Party license permissions, limitations and conditions vary between the types of implementation depends on a SWC-DB release.

     Whereas to this SWC-DB license under GPLv3 license the applied implication is the 'static' form,